GREATDANELADY.COM

 A word about allergies......

-The Nzymes Yeast Removal Program has apperared in articles in the Whole Dog Journal February 2007 and Pet Product News August 2007.
+My Yeast Removal Programs apperared in articles in the Whole Dog Journal February 2007 and Pet Product News August 2007, and I was astonished at the number of people reporting what they thought was allergies.

 Randy Wysong DVM writes: "Allergy is a breakdown in the immune system as a result of years of improper feeding and care.
 Anyone who is feeding singular diets day in and day out is inviting allergic disaster.
 Animals naturally crave and need variety just as humans do.
 Food allergy may in fact be a mechanism in the body to attempt to force us to eat different foods.
 Variety is not only the spice of life - it is fundamental to health."